BastiHz/Java-Course-Projects/Recipes/README.md

 The server listens on `http://localhost:8080`.

-You need to register a user to interact with the recipes database.
+You need to register a user to interact with the database.
 All users can read all recipes, but only the user who added a recipe can modify or delete it.
 The authentication method used is basic authentication.